 All of their garments are designed and manufactured in North America, predominantly Canada, just a few blocks away from our Vancouver, B.C.
 HQ.
 This ensures products come from a safe working environment with fair treatment and pay for everyone involved.

 Canadian designed and manufactured every piece is hand-dyed or printed in Canada.
-Each piece is unique and focusses on performance quality and sustainable fabrics for core pieces.
-They have really cute tie-dyed legging, but I love these three items pictured, perfect with jeans.
+Each piece is unique and focuses on performance quality and sustainable fabrics for core pieces.
+They have really cute tie-dyed leggings, but I love these three items pictured, perfect with jeans.

 NoMiNoU brings our Canadian heritage to life.
-Working with local native artists, NoMiNoU gives a portion of sales back to the them.
-High waisted, and made from recycled plastic bottles, this Canadian brands is definitely one of our favourites.
+Working with local native artists, NoMiNoU gives a portion of sales back to them.
+High-waisted, and made from recycled plastic bottles, this Canadian brand is definitely one of my favourites.

 Yoga Jeans prides itself on responsible, eco-friendly and sustainable materials and methods of production.

 They have built a high-quality, eco-conscious brand with jeans 100-per-cent made in their own Canadian factory using the latest laser and wash technologies to reduce their environmental footprint.
 Style is always on point – from vintage vibes to hipster chic.

 We have strict rules when it comes to the brands that we featured here on The Eco Hub.

 This post may contain affiliate links.
 Affiliate links come at no extra cost to you.
 These links allow me to share the products I authentically recommend (and use) and support The Eco Hub by receiving a small commission.